MSQOM2025/Split-Group-F-Test/README.md

 If you use the code or methods from this repository in your own work, please cite the original manuscript

-[Full citation to be added here upon publication]
+[Full citation will be added here after  publication]